Nor Land, Nor Sea, Nor John Cousteau!

 what I thought was going to be something like cocaine at a head shop or a gas station, I would have been standing outside of the gas station at seven in the morning scratching my arm for much cheaper and much more potent.

-pill and they sell them in packets so let me tell you a little cautionary tale here chrissy
+So let me tell you a little cautionary tale here, Chrissy.

 I think I've told this story before.